actions-marketplace-validations/nicoandresr_jira-labels-sync-action/README.md

 ```
 `
 ## Features
-When a PR passes the above check, `jira-label-action` will also add the issue labels.
+When a PR passes the above check, `jira-labels-sync-action` will also add the issue labels.

 ### Options